 She talked about her children, a boy and a girl, how she had to give them up, so they would not be stigmatized by her being a Woman with AIDS.

 There is a lot to tell about Meredith Miller, that I hope to write about later.
 But right now I want to post a text I wrote for SHANTI in 1988, after her death.

 The reason is that Alison Moëd, the former Head nurse at the AIDS Ward 5 A, asked me if I knew Meredith.
 I wrote that I didn´t know her, but that we had met, and that I knew a lot about her, because I had interviewed her friend and roommate, Michael Crisp.

 It turns out, that Meredith´s daughter, now a grown woman, had asked Alison for information about her mother.
 I had wondered what became of Meredith´s children, so I was thrilled, and we are now in contact.
 Little did I know that my interviews and notes would be helpful to her, 31 years later.

 Here is what I wrote about Meredith, printed in a SHANTI Volunteer Memo, in December 1988.
-(I mention photos in the text, but I don´t have access to them, because Michael Crisp has passed away since.)
+(I mention photos in the text, one of them is the photo at the top of this text.)